wp-plugins/sz-google/readme.txt

 <a href="http://wordpress.org/plugins/sz-google/changelog/">English</a> - <a href="http://goo.gl/jMOcQ">Italiano</a> - <a href="http://goo.gl/6G8dH">Español</a> - <a href="http://goo.gl/WwtPs">Français</a> - <a href="http://goo.gl/VHbwt">Deutsch</a>

 = Version 0.5 =
+* Fix: Translate more string for language italiano.
 * Feature: Add module for google translate widget.
 * Feature: Add option for google translate mode.
 * Feature: Add option for google translate widget.